zulip/zulip-flutter/README.md

 ### Setting up

-1. Setup the pinned version of flutter.
+1. Set up the pinned version of Flutter.

     1.1.
 Initialize the pinned Flutter tree: